IamJesssie/DigiHealth-IT342-GO2-Group3/SIA FILES/COMPLETE_DIGIHEALTH_FRS2.md

 **Gaps to MVP:**
 - Google OAuth 2.0 login | ❌ NOT IMPLEMENTED
-- Visual indicators for real-time updates in all doctor views | ❌ NOT IMPLEMENTED
+- Visual indicators for real-time updates in all doctor views | ✅ IMPLEMENTED

 ---